 The gleaming white shells of the Sydney Opera House contrast with the bright blue waters of the Sydney Harbor.
 It appears futuristic and yet naturalistic like a remnant of an ancient shell from another age!
 It is an icon of Australia and one of the world’s most recognizable buildings.
 Opened in 1973, the Sydney Opera House is one of the leading live entertainment venues in the country and the world.
 It’s six theatres seat up to 5,800 guests and perform over 2,000 shows annually!
 But, more than 8.2 million visitors come each year just to marvel at the breathtaking architecture.

-Do more than marvel on your Sydney trip, go on a Sydney Opera House Tour and get an insider’s view of the venue.
-Here is a guide on how to pick the best Sydney Opera House tour!
+Do more than marvel on your Sydney trip, go on a Sydney Opera House tour and get an insider’s view of the venue.
+Here is a guide on one of the most famous structures in the world, and essential information on how to pick the best Sydney Opera House tickets !

 The humongous undertaking involved 10,000 workers, and final costs reached AUS $104 million.
 More than a million of the ‘Sydney tiles’, a 120mm square ceramic tile, were used to cover the iconic white shells!
 In 1999, the Government re-established contact with Utzon, who worked on the interiors and even has a room named for him, the Utzon Room.

-Why You Must Take a Sydney Opera House Tour?
+Why You Must Go Inside the Sydney Opera House?

-- A Sydney Opera House tour is an extraordinary opportunity to explore the UNESCO World Heritage Site from up close and learn about its history, and the famous personalities who have visited and performed there.
+- An in-depth visit is extraordinary opportunity to explore this UNESCO World Heritage Site and learn about its history, and the famous personalities who have visited and performed here.

-- To unearth the secrets of architecture of a building structure that was revolutionary for its times and took 14 years in the making!
+- Unearth the secrets of architecture of a building structure that was revolutionary for its times and took 14 years in the making!